Spamouflage: United States

 Start in mid-2023 in the lead-up to the 2024 United States presidential election, Spamouflage accounts began making posts about divisive American political issues targeted to actual Americans.
 Accounts pretending to be American Donald Trump supporters spread false conspiracy theories about Joe Biden and amplified Russian disinformation about the Russian invasion of Ukraine.
 In contrast to previous Spamouflage campaigns, these accounts received engagement from real American users.

 Spamouflage has made posts criticizing American foreign policy decisions relating to Taiwan, Ukraine, and trade restrictions on China targeting semiconductors.
 It has also capitalized on the Gaza war to portray the United States as a threat to world peace.

 In September 2024, Graphika reported that Chinese Spamouflage operations have involved networks of fake social media users that mimic Americans on social media sites such as X and TikTok in an attempt to manipulate and sway public opinion.
 According to a September 2024 Graphika report, "In the run-up to the 2024 election, these accounts have seeded and amplified content denigrating Democratic and Republican candidates, sowing doubt in the legitimacy of the U.S. electoral process, and spreading divisive narratives about sensitive social issues including gun control, homelessness, drug abuse, racial inequality, and the Israel-Hamas conflict.
 This content, some of which was almost certainly AI-generated, has targeted President Joe Biden, former President Donald Trump, and, more recently, Vice President Kamala Harris."

 In October 2024, The Washington Post reported that China was using Spamouflage to target Representative Barry Moore (R-AL) with denigrating language and antisemitic tropes.
 Moore has been critical of the Chinese Communist Party, and has directed support for Taiwanese independence.
 Moore is not Jewish.
 Spamouflage has also targeted Marco Rubio as well as the congressional races of Michael McCaul and Marsha Blackburn due to their outspoken criticism of the Chinese government and its policies.
 The campaign involved dozens of fake accounts.
 Their content failed to reach a high level of organic engagement and was often shared by other bots, trolls, and Internet researchers.
 The Chinese embassy called the reports "full of speculations".

 Taiwan

-Leading up to the 2024 Taiwanese presidential election, the Spamouflage campaign used generative artificial intelligence to create memes and videos featuring AI television anchors to attack presidential candidate Lai Ching-te with fabricated corruption allegations.
+Leading up to the 2024 Taiwanese presidential election, the Spamouflage campaign used generative AI to create memes and videos featuring AI television anchors to attack presidential candidate Lai Ching-te with fabricated corruption allegations.
 Spamouflage also created a fake audio clip of Terry Gou endorsing another candidate.

+Vietnam

+Spamouflage-linked accounts have targeted Vietnam over its activities in the South China Sea.